jefdeveloper/LateralTest/README.md

 The API is documented using **OpenAPI** and exposed via **Scalar** (modern Swagger alternative).

-All request and response schemas are fully described and versioned.d
+All request and response schemas are fully described and versioned.

 Once the application is running, access: